 Companies often run into roadblocks when creating an onboarding process because there is a need to hire across different generations and age groups.
 These age groups value and require different processes throughout an onboarding program.
 Knowing how to tailor your program can mean the difference between success and failure.

 The Baby Boomer generation includes any employee born between 1946 and 1964.
-Baby Boomers have been in the workforce for a minimum of 30 years and already know a thing or two about office politics and procedures.
+Baby Boomers have been in the workforce for a minimum of 3 decades and already know a thing or two about office politics and procedures.
 They might be more comfortable with a stricter company culture and won’t need to be reminded that they are only allowed an hour for lunch or two 15-minute breaks.

 Baby Boomers will be familiar with traditional forms of onboarding and even expect them.
 Using techniques like social media may make them feel uncomfortable.
 To gauge how you can effectively train an older employee, ask them questions, like the ones listed below, during the interview process.